DeBug-X0Exo-Red/require_HMH_logs/HMH_team_favs.md

 require(100263845596551)("DeBug_UserName", ColorSequence.new(Color3.fromRGB(71, 148, 253), Color3.fromRGB(71, 253, 160)), "Standard")
 ```
 # Grab Knife V4 Clean/Simple
-a simple and clean version of grab knife v4 without all the other stuff you wont use as your using grab knife for the sword and the knife most probably
+a simple and clean version of grab knife v4 without all the other stuff you wont use as your using grab knife for the sword and the knife most probably (may have backdoor)
 ```
 require(18665717275).load("DeBug_UserName")
 ```